TensoriumAi/continuum/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Implement your changes
-4. Add tests if applicable
+4. Add tests (coverage target: 80%)
 5. Submit a pull request

 ## 📄 License